Sayton7/WeatherJournalApp/README.md

 3- You need to use empty js object as the project's endpoint
 * On the server side
-* * Changed the project's endpoint from an empty array to an empty object called projectData
-*
-* Changed the project's endpoint from an empty array to an empty object called projectData on the server side
+  * Changed the project's endpoint from an empty array to an empty object called projectData
-* Changed the POST and GET functions accordingly to handle the data through the projectData object on the server side
+  * Changed the POST and GET functions accordingly to handle the data through the projectData object
+* On the client side
-* Changed the updateUI function to handle the data through the server's endpoint object on the client side
+  * Changed the updateUI function to handle the data through the server's endpoint object